Synthetixio/js-monorepo/v3/docs/docs/technical-reference/smart-contracts.md

 function getPositionCollateralizationRatio(uint128 accountId, uint128 poolId, address collateralType) external returns (uint256)
 ```

-Returns the collateralization ratio of the specified staking position.
+Returns the collateralization ratio of the specified liquidity position.
 If debt is negative, this function will return 0.

 Call this function using `callStatic` to treat it as a view function.
 The return value is a percentage with 18 decimals places.